yuxuanliao/PACCS/README.md

     conda activate PACCS

 ## Data pre-processing
 PACCS is a model for predicting CCS based on voxel projection area (VPA), so we need to convert SMILES strings to VPA.
-The related method is shown in ………….
+The related method is shown in [MolecularRepresentations.py](PACCS/MolecularRepresentations.py), [VoxelProjectedArea.py](PACCS/VoxelProjectedArea.py) and [MZ.py](PACCS/MZ.py)

 **1.** Generate 3D conformations of molecules.